 On a Saturday morning at the Borough Hall Greenmarket in Brooklyn, I chatted with a turkey farmer who carried bags of turkey necks.
 In the adjacent stand, a pastured poultry farmer sold some of the most pristine livers I'd ever seen: plump and dry, with a matte gloss on the surface.
 Livers that you find in your grocery store often have a slickness to their surface and a slightly rank odor.
 These livers, on the other hand, smelled distinctly sweet.

-Pairing Duck Liver with Produce
+Pairing Duck Liver With Rhubarb and Cherries

 If you've only experienced the creaminess of chicken liver, try to imagine the indulgence of duck liver.
 Its texture, though a far cry from foie gras, approaches the richness of something that tastes too good to be a humble cut of offal sold for a pittance.
 But cheap and delicious it is, and if you're strolling by the farmers' market, then you may as well pick up seasonal produce to pair with your livers.
 Rhubarb, with its tart flavor, cuts through the fattiness of duck liver.
 Cherries, which vary from tart to sweet, add more juice and sweetness to the sauce.